SLdragon/wiki-teamsfx/Run-and-debug-your-Teams-application-on-iOS-or-Android-client.md

 # Run and debug your Teams application on iOS or Android client.
-## Steps for running a tab app on mobile client
+## Steps for testing a tab app on mobile client

-1. Start the Teams tab app locally
+1. Run the Teams tab app locally
    - For VSCode:
      - Update `.vscode/task.json`, add `Start local tunnel` task to make the tab app accessible on the mobile client.
         ```json